Charles Prosper Wolff Schoemaker: Career

-In 1918, in partnership with his brother Richard, Schoemaker established the architectural firm C.P.
+In 1918, in partnership with his brother Richard, Wolff Schoemaker established the architectural firm C.P.
 Schoemaker and Associates in Bandung.
 His firm blended traditional Indonesian architecture with modern European styles, incorporating traditional elements into the shapes and layouts of the buildings.
 Wolff Schoemaker deliberately applied a functionalist approach to his buildings.
 Among his most notable buildings were the Sociëteit Concordia building on Braga Street (1921), where the Asian–African Conference was held in 1955 (today known as Gedung Merdeka), the Hotel Preanger (1929), the Pasteur Institute of Indonesia, the St. Peter Cathedral, and Villa Isola (1932), all located in Bandung.

 His own house, built in 1930 in a northern residential neighbourhood of Bandung, epitomized his architectural vision.
 The building had been under threat of being demolished in 1995, only rescued after the intervention of the Bandung Society for Heritage Conservation.
 The adaptive reuse of the building, now converted into a bank, was carried out in 1996 with the help of local architects and students.
 The conservation of this local heritage has been awarded one of the UNESCO Asia-Pacific Heritage Awards for Culture Heritage Conservation in 2000.

 In 1922, he became the professor of the Technische Hoogeschool Bandoeng (Institut Teknologi Bandung/ITB).
 While professor, he mentored Sukarno, who would become the first President of the Republic of Indonesia.
 With assistance from the young Sukarno, Wolff Schoemaker renovated the Hotel Preanger in 1929.
-Under Schoemaker's assistance, Sukarno also designed several houses in Bandung.
-One of Schoemaker's most significant works was the Villa Isola, built from 1932 to 1933 for the Dutch media tycoon Dominique William Berretty.
-Schoemaker's design was influenced by indigenous Javanese philosophy; the orientation of the building is according to the north–south axis, where the building faces Mount Tangkuban Perahu to the north and the city of Bandung to the south.
+Under Wolff Schoemaker's assistance, Sukarno also designed several houses in Bandung.
+One of Wolff Schoemaker's most significant works was the Villa Isola, built from 1932 to 1933 for the Dutch media tycoon Dominique William Berretty.
+Wolff Schoemaker's design was influenced by indigenous Javanese philosophy; the orientation of the building is according to the north–south axis, where the building faces Mount Tangkuban Perahu to the north and the city of Bandung to the south.
 The building incorporates many circular shapes, such as a spiral staircase in the main lobby and an arch-shaped window in the family room.
-Schoemaker traveled to the Netherlands in 1939, where he took a post at the Delft University of Technology until his retirement in 1941.
-Schoemaker died in Bandung in 1949 and was buried at the Pandu cemetery.
+Wolff Schoemaker traveled to the Netherlands in 1939, where he took a post at the Delft University of Technology until his retirement in 1941.
+Wolff Schoemaker died in Bandung in 1949 and was buried in the Dutch War Cemetery Pandu.